Updated: Dec 12, 2022

 The behavior was "tangible" enough to have an effect on a term or condition of employment for you.

 You can prove that your covered conduct was the cause of the action.

-Retaliation in the form of Wrongful Termination is a type of retaliation.
+Retaliation in the form of Wrongful Termination in California is a type of retaliation.
 However, revenge does not necessarily imply termination.
 Your boss can take retaliatory action against you in a variety of ways, some more subtle than others.

 Workplace retaliation is all too normal.
 Retaliation complaints can result in expensive decisions against employers who are found to be liable.

 You being demoted or passed over for promotions

 Refusing to assign critical tasks or better shifts to you